 Streets – Installation of speed humps is primarily on residential streets.
 These could include local and collector streets with houses that face the street.
 A residential local or collector street is defined as one abutting land use is at least 85% residential when considered in segments of one quarter mile.

 Emergency and Transit Routes – Prior to approving locations for speed hump installations, the proposed locations will be reviewed with police, fire, ambulance and other emergency service departments.
-In addition, consideration will be given to other potentially affected groups such as transit agencies, school districts, refuse and street departments.
-Should the proposed installation of speed humps have a significant impact on providing emergency services, such as on streets that are defined or used as primary or routine emergency vehicle access routes, the request for installation of speed humps may be denied.
+In addition, consideration will be given to other potentially affected groups such as transit agencies, school districts, refuse collection agencies.
+Should the proposed installation of speed humps have a significant impact on providing emergency services the request for installation of speed humps may be denied.

-Resident Surveys – Resident surveys are required to determine support for speed hump installation after it is determined that a particular street is eligible for humps.
+Resident Surveys – Prior to obtaining signatures, City staff will determine the petition area.
+Resident surveys are required to determine support for speed hump installation after it is determined that a particular street is eligible for speed humps.
 A documented majority of the residents should be in favor of speed hump installations.
 Signatures of the owner or the occupant are acceptable.
-Where proposed speed hump locations are determined 100% of those signatures of the adjacent properties are required, whereas, 75% of the resident’s signatures on the rest of the affected street are required.
+Where proposed speed hump locations are determined, 100% of those signatures of the adjacent properties are required, whereas, 75% of the resident’s signatures on the rest of the affected street are required.
 In addition, 50% of the signatures are required on adjacent streets that may be affected by the installation of speed humps.
-Prior to obtaining signatures, city staff will determine the petition area.

 Speed Hump Removal – Speed humps may be removed due to lack of public support.
 All petitioners originally requesting the installation of speed humps will be given the opportunity to comment on the removal of speed humps.
 This would be after considerable time has passed to determine the impacts and performance of the desired results of the speed hump installation and any other traffic characteristics along this route and any remaining impacts to the street system.
 In order to have a speed hump removed, at least 80% of all signatures of the owners or occupants on the affected street will be required.